jdybuncio/data-science-and-the-supreme-court/README.md

 * Recall - the percentage of Petitioner wins that I accurately predict, to be **0.96**.
 * Precision -  the percentage of Petitioner Win predictions are actually cases where they Win, to be **0.66**

 My best model is not very different than a Petitioner always wins strategy and, in the end, my model's F1-Score was equal to that of a Petitioner always Wins strategy when used to predict the outcomes of my Test Data.
+In some respects this is not surprising given that cases span a wide array of issues and Petitioner's tend to represent various sides to a case.
+Their role is not specific to a specific stance consistently across cases.
+I also had a limited sample of 6,000 cases which is an explanation for why I did not find any signal in my LSTM models which were either stuck overfitting or could not fit at all.

 [Back to Top](#Table-of-Contents)